McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   # Useful to give opportunity to people to create merge request for your doc.
   # See the config.toml file from this documentation site to have an example.
   editURL = ""
-  # Author of the site, will be used in meta information
-  author = ""
   # Description of the site, will be used in meta information
   description = ""
   # Shows a checkmark for visited pages on the menu